PaulTreanor/paultreanor.com/pages/llamafile.md

 [Llamafile](https://hacks.mozilla.org/2023/11/introducing-llamafile/) lets you run a local LLM as an executable file that launches a chat UI on a localhost port.
 This gave me the idea to keep the LLM always running in the background, so I can bookmark the port in my browser and ask it questions with the click of a button.

-Overall the model I'm running (Llava) is pretty impressive and it's very fast on my M1 MacBook.
+Overall the model I'm running (Llava, a fine tune of LLama) is pretty impressive and it's very fast on my M1 MacBook.
 The model is great for generating names (better that GPT-4 in my experience) and very good at explaining technical topics, but its programming skills need some work.

 Here are the steps make a really convenient local LLM on MacOS: